The Nightfly: Artwork

 The album's cover artwork features a photo of Donald Fagen as a disc jockey, wearing a collared shirt and tie, speaking into a RCA 77DX microphone.
 In front of him is a turntable (16 inch '50s model, with a Para-Flux A-16 tonearm), an ashtray, a matchbook, and a pack of Chesterfield King cigarettes.
 Visible on the table with the record player is the cover of the 1958 jazz album Sonny Rollins and the Contemporary Leaders (one of Fagen's favorite albums).
 On the wall behind is a large clock, indicating that the time is 4:09.
 An advertisement in Billboard shortly before the album's release described the album cover: "At 4:09 a.m., silence and darkness have taken hold of the city.
 The only sound is the voice of The Nightfly".
 Fagen appeared on the album cover despite his reclusive nature.
 "It was an autobiographical album so it seemed like I might as well go public with it," he said.
-The cover was shot in Fagen's apartment in the Upper East Side of Manhattan by photographer James Hamilton.
+The cover was shot in Fagen's apartment on the Upper East Side of Manhattan by photographer James Hamilton.
 Two shoots were arranged because in the first, the RCA microphone was facing the wrong direction.
 Gale Sasson and Vern Yenor are credited with the cover's set design.

 In his memoir, Eminent Hipsters, Fagen notes that the cover figure "wasn't supposed to be a stand-in for any particular jazz DJ," but noted a few personalities from the period that factored into the creation: Ed Beach, Dan Morgenstern, Martin Williams, R.D.
 Harlan, "Symphony Sid" Torin, and what Fagen regarded as his "main man", WEVD's Mort Fega.
 "He was laid-back, knowledgeable, and forthright, the cool uncle you wished you'd had."
-At the time of the album's release, he remembered that jazz music offered him an escape from the adults in his life: "When I saw 'E.T.,' I realized that the E.T. in my bedroom was my Thelonious Monk records.
+At the time of the album's release, he remembered that jazz music offered him an escape from the adults in his life: "When I saw E.T.,' I realized that the E.T. in my bedroom was my Thelonious Monk records.
 Everything that he represented was totally unworldly in a way, although at the same time, jazz to me seemed more real than the environment in which I was living."
 The Wall Street Journal's Robert J. Toth writes, "The cover adds another layer of autobiography.
 On the front, we see Mr. Fagen as a crew-cut deejay on the graveyard shift.
 On the back is his audience, a single lighted window in a row of tract homes — or maybe the artist as a young man, drinking in inspiration."
 Robert Palmer, of The New York Times, continued in this line of thinking: "Inside, there's a teenager with his ear next to a portable radio.
 He's playing it softly, so his parents won't wake up, and he can barely make out the sounds through the static. [...]
 The teenager was Donald Fagen."